Stan Reents, PharmD

 • Clif Shots (by Clif Bar, www.ClifBar.com): First, it is important to point out that Clif Bar uses the name "Clif Shot" on several different products: in addition to energy gels, they also market a recovery beverage and an electrolyte beverage under the Clif Shot name.
 The main carbohydrate in their energy gels is organic brown rice syrup.
 Clif Shot Energy Gels come in a variety of flavors: apple pie, chocolate, double espresso, mango, mocha, razz, strawberry, and vanilla.
 The mocha flavor contains 50 mg caffeine; the double espresso contains 100 mg caffeine.

-• CytoMax Energy Gel (by CytoSport, www.CytoSport.com): Each packet contains 27 g carbohydrates, 110 kcal, sodium, potassium, and a much different spectrum of vitamins: vitamin A, vitamin C, vitamin E, and chromium.
+• CytoMax Energy Gel (by CytoSport, www.CytoSport.com): Each packet contains 27 g carbohydrates, 110 calories, sodium, potassium, vitamin A, vitamin C, vitamin E, and chromium.
 Available in orange and vanilla flavors.

 • Honey Stinger Gel (by Honey Stinger, www.HoneyStinger.com): This product is based on pure honey.
 The strawberry and "ginsting" (their name, not a typo!) flavors contain kola nut extract, which is a natural source of caffeine.
 Available in banana, chocolate, "ginsting," gold, mint, and strawberry flavors.

 You have to find what you like.
 And you should definitely figure this out before an important race.
-The last thing you want in the middle of a marathon is to develop a queasy stomach from something that is supposed to help your performance!
+The last thing you want in the middle of a marathon is to develop a queasy stomach, especially from something that is supposed to help your performance!

 FOR MORE INFORMATION